 product.example.com (where ‘example’ is your corporate domain).

-Pendo will provide a set of required DNS entries which must be created.
-They will look something like:
+Pendo provides a set of required DNS entries which must be created.
+They look something like:

 |product.example.com||1234567812345678-txt.example.pendo.io||This record is used to validate to Google that Pendo can serve data.product.example.com via Google App Engine.|

 |data.product.example.com||1234567812345678-data.example.pendo.io||This record is an alias to app.pendo.io.|